Daffodil bulbs - a quick guide

-Daffodils are mainly native to the Mediterranean region, lovers of good drainage and a sunny spot.
+Daffodils are mainly native to the Mediterranean region, preferring good drainage and a sunny spot.
 Over the years, breeding has resulted in over 25,000 different cultivars being created and a classification system of 13 different daffodil divisions being set up.
 These vary from large cup daffodils to double daffodils and cover a whole host of colours from yellow and orange to white and even pink!
-Suttons offer an extensive range of daffodil bulbs for sale.

 If you want a daffodil flower to look like a daffodil, then the trumpet types are for you.
 'King Alfred' is a classic heritage yellow, bold and beautiful.
 It's a long way from our delicate native Narcissus pseudonarcissus - still with a trumpet - but small and dainty in cream and yellow, this one is excellent for naturalising in grass reminiscent of swathes found in the Lake District and Gloucestershire.

 For the sweetest scents, some of the miniature daffodils can't be beaten - 'Minnow' is delicious as is 'Hawera'.
 Meanwhile, the double 'Erlicheer' will take your breath away.
 Plant alongside hyacinths for a real punch of perfume!
-Suttons offer a Scented Collection of daffodils which is well worth investing in.
+For a fuller fragrance try Suttons scented daffodils collection.

-Daffodils breeding in England was prevalent in the 19th and 20th centuries and is still popular today with Cornwall leading the way.
+Daffodil breeding in England was prevalent in the 19th and 20th centuries and is still popular today with Cornwall leading the way.
 It was in the 1920s that pink was first introduced to a daffodil, and since then this colouration has appeared regularly in new varieties.
-Suttons sell 'Chromacolour' with a peachy pink cup - something the neighbours will covet.
+For a bit of every colour and scent try our Citrus Sorbet Daffodil selection.

 Autumn is the best time to plant daffodil bulbs as it gives them time to produce new roots before winter strikes.